fegle/ewshdecay/README.md

 - Be careful when interpreting and comparing the results of different renormalization scheme choices.
 A proper comparison requires the consistent conversion of the input parameters.
 This feature can be chosen in the input file.

 A detailed description of the model is given in *[arXiv:2306.04127]*.
-When the code is downloaded an up-to-date pdf version is included in the doc folder.

 ### Changes
 All changes in the code that affect the results are documented in the CHANGELOG.